-In emergency situations, what should be the leader’s priority, the task at hand or family?
+In emergency situations, what should be a leader’s priority, the task at hand or family?

 When Nanay (mother) went to be with the Lord, I think I was placed is a situation to show the condition of my heart.
-During this period, I was part of a group tasked to take care of a community.
+During this period, a calamity struck our city and I was tasked to take part in a relief operations.